dylanarmstrong/photos/README.md

 ### License

-This repository is provided under the MIT license.
+This repository, specifically the source code and documentation is provided under the MIT license.
-However, the photo and videos on my personal site above are not, and all rights are reserved to me.
+The photos and videos on my personal site (linked above as demo) are not licensed for any use, and all rights are reserved to me.